FutureYY/309Project/README.md

 ## Flow of pipeline

+Dataprep - feature engineering, combining the features, processed to extract the features used for model training.
+Model - split the model, train random forest classifier model, train binary logistic regression model, evaluate the models.
+Model_report - display the confusion matrix of the results in kedro visualization, and display a png in the visualisation folder.

 ## Choice of machine learning model
 The Machine Learning Models Chosen: Random Forest Classifier and Binary Logistic Regression.